niksterg/g2net_4th_training_school_thessaloniki_2023/DAY-1/Agata_Trovato/README.md

 ## Run the tutorial locally

-If you want to run the tutorlias on your laptop you need to follow the guidelines labelled "Option 3" in [this setup page](https://github.com/gw-odw/odw-2022/blob/main/setup.md) and install the correct conda version.
+If you want to run the tutorials on your laptop you need to follow the guidelines labelled "Option 3" in [this setup page](https://github.com/gw-odw/odw-2022/blob/main/setup.md) and install the correct conda version.